ajs-voices/clandestine-providence-ascendant-1/manuscript/063-moonlight-battle.md

 Jo added.
 "If you don't challenge him, or he you, I imagine James will take care of it.
 Even Adrian listens when James Wright tells him to do something."

-I sighed, "I go from one home to the next and I'm expected to kill her too."
+I sighed, "I go from one home to the next and I'm expected to kill here too."

 Raf lifted my hand to his heart.
 "It is the way of the wolf.
 Only the strongest survive.
 You look weak because you can't shift.
 You can't hold us in our natural states."

 "I didn't even know you could do that.
-I could do that."
+I didn't know **I** could do that."

 Raf smiled.
 "You are so young yet so powerful.
 Tonight is the full moon.
 I want to watch with my human eyes as you defeat Paul.
 Hold us tonight, Nox.
 You have the power, just try."